 They were so afraid the day we brought them home.
 Here they are hiding under the front seat in the car, peeking out between the seat and the door.

 We intended to adopt ONE kitten that day but couldn’t possibly leave a twin brother behind!
 They were playing together in the pet store cage.
 “How could we possibly separate brothers?”
 I asked my husband.
+Did I mention this is our first time being cat owners?

 Our litter box troubles begin